Aristotelia serrata: Ecology

 Wineberry is a quick growing deciduous tree.
-Gradually losing leaves during the winter it may become fully bare prior to new leaves and flower development in spring.
-Wineberry is an attractive tree, with pinkish foliage and rose coloured flowers in the spring.
-Berries ripen in the summer.
-As the flowers of the Wineberry mature they turn from white to red, there are both female and male flowers on different plants with some bisexual flowers among the males.
+Gradually losing leaves during winter it may become fully bare prior to new leaves and flower development in spring.
+The berries ripen in summer.
+As the flowers of the wineberry mature they turn from white to red.
+There are both female and male flowers on different plants with some bisexual flowers among the males.
+It forms thickets after the felling of forest.

-Predators, parasites, and diseases

-Wineberry acts as a host to numerous associated plant species and is fed on by native birds and insects.
-Associated plants include a range of mosses to herbaceous plants such as Orthotrichum cyathiforme, Orthotrichum calvum, Macroacoma tenue, Leptophyllopsis laxa, and Lleostylus micranthus.
-The berries of A. serrata are susceptible to frugivory by both birds and mammals.
-Kererū are known to feed on the fruit of wineberry.
-In order to conserve kererū populations it is suggested by the Department of Conservation that wineberry be planted as a food source.
+Wineberry acts as a host to numerous associated plant species, including a range of mosses to herbaceous plants such as Orthotrichum cyathiforme, Orthotrichum calvum, Macroacoma tenue, Leptophyllopsis laxa, and Lleostylus micranthus.
+Native and introduced birds eat the berries and spread the seeds.
+The Department of Conservation suggest planting wineberry, along with other trees, tp provide food for kererū.
 The berries of the wineberry are not the only parts eaten: kawakawa looper (Cleora scriptaria) larvae can be found feeding on its leaves.